 The user ID can be changed on the Server Environment Setup screen in JobCenter.
-For details, refer to <Environment Guide>.
+For details, refer to in <Environment Guide>Section 12.4.1, "Specifying properties of a user".
 Note that changing the user ID in this way only changes the user information managed by JobCenter.
 The OS user information is not changed.